 What Artists Can Realistically Expect

-A Hype-Index feature includes placement on the platform’s website, inclusion in its industry newsletter, and consideration for its curated Spotify playlists.
-Beyond that, features regularly lead to organic follow-on from the industry side: a blog picks up the track, a curator adds it to a playlist, a label or sync company reaches out.
-None of that is pitched or promised; instead, it happens because the platform’s readership is made up of the people who make those decisions.
+A Hype-Index feature includes placement on the platform’s website.
+It also includes inclusion in its industry newsletter and consideration for its curated Spotify playlists.
+Beyond that, features regularly generate organic follow-on opportunities within the music industry.
+A blog may pick up the track, or a curator might add it to a playlist.
+A label or sync company could also reach out with new opportunities.
+None of that is pitched or promised.
+Instead, it happens because the platform’s readership includes the people who make those decisions.
 Nothing beyond the feature itself is guaranteed.

-Song ratings and editorial coverage from Hype-Index also tend to get picked up and indexed in ways that contribute to an artist’s wider profile and heat over time – something that becomes increasingly valuable as a career develops.
+Song ratings and editorial coverage from Hype-Index tend to get picked up and indexed in ways that contribute to an artist’s wider profile and visibility.
+This added exposure often becomes increasingly valuable as an artist’s career develops.

 On Fees and Independence

 Hype-Index charges an activation fee for accepted records, with a significant discount for unsigned artists.
-The fee exists because the platform operates with complete independence – no major label funding, no venture capital, no outside investment.
+The fee exists because the platform operates with complete independence.
+It receives no major-label funding, venture capital, or outside investment.
 A full-time editorial team keeps the platform running around the clock.
-That independence is what allows Hype-Index to champion an unknown unsigned act in the same breath as a breaking major label artist, based purely on the strength of the music.
+That independence allows Hype-Index to champion an unknown unsigned act alongside a breaking major-label artist.
+The platform bases that editorial decision purely on the strength of the music.

 Transparency

-Hype-Index publishes its verified site analytics via Plausible and mailing list statistics via InboxReads, whilst the platform holds a 4.5 star rating on Trustpilot, where artists and their teams share their experiences directly.
+Hype-Index publishes its verified website analytics through Plausible and its mailing list statistics through InboxReads.
+The platform also holds a 4.5-star rating on Trustpilot, where artists and their teams share their experiences directly.

 Is Hype-Index the Right Fit?

-The more useful question is not whether Hype-Index is legitimate, but whether it is the right tool for a specific goal.
-For artists and teams seeking industry visibility, editorial credibility and exposure to the professionals who shape careers, it is a well-established platform with a documented track record.
-For artists whose primary goal is growing streams or building a consumer fanbase directly, other tools are likely a better fit.
+The more useful question is whether Hype-Index is the right tool for a specific goal.
+Determining whether it is legitimate is only part of the evaluation.
+For artists and teams seeking industry visibility, editorial credibility, and exposure, Hype-Index is a well-established platform.
+It has built a documented track record within the music industry.
+Some artists focus primarily on growing streams or building a direct consumer fanbase.
+For those goals, other tools are likely a better fit.